bioinfo-pf-curie/TMB/README.md

 ## `pyEffGenomeSize.py`:

 This tool is designed to calculate the effective genome size from a BED file.
 This effective size is an important parameter of TMB calculation which can have a strong impact on the results.
 For instance, if only coding variants are used, it would make sense to use only the genomic size of coding region for the TMB calculation.
-So far, **this is the user responsability to provide an intial bed file with corresponding genomic features.** and to specify it to the `pyEffGenomeSize.py` script or directly to the `--bed` parameter.
-The user can also provide the size of the bed with the `--effGenomeSize` parameter.
+So far, **this is the user responsability to provide an intial BED file with corresponding genomic features.** and to specify it to the `pyEffGenomeSize.py` script or directly to the `--bed` parameter.
+The user can also provide the size of the BED with the `--effGenomeSize` parameter.